juanedflores/Prototyping-Methods-Lab-Website/Arduino/getting_setup/getting_setup.md

 <span><p style="text-align:center; color: #aeaeae"><i>Arduino Nano 33 IoT</i></p></span>

 And this is the Arduino Nano 33 IoT.
 The reason I chose to work with this board is because thinking of IoT devices is becoming increasingly important.
-NYU's ITP physical computing class also uses this <a href="https://itp.nyu.edu/physcomp/introduction-to-the-nano-33-iot/">board</a>.
+NYU's ITP physical computing class also uses this <a href="https://itp.nyu.edu/physcomp/introduction-to-the-nano-33-iot/">board</a>, and list their own <a href="https://itp.nyu.edu/physcomp/resources/picking-a-microcontroller/">reasons</a>.

 The Nano is also nice because of what its name implies.
 It's smaller and more compact.
 Making it easier to embed into an early prototype, making projects less bulky.
 It also comes with a few built-in features.